prabdhal/OnScreenKeyboard-for-Unity/README.md

 ---

 ## License
-This asset is available for $1 on the Unity Asset Store.
+This asset is available on the Unity Asset Store.
 It’s free for use in personal and commercial projects.
 Modify freely to fit your project’s needs.

 ---